indradb/indradb/README.md

 ## Features

-* Support for directed and typed graphs.
+* Directed and typed graphs.
+* JSON-based properties tied to vertices and edges.
-* Support for queries with multiple hops.
+* Queries with multiple hops, and queries on indexed properties.
 * Cross-language support via gRPC, or direct embedding as a library.
-* Support for JSON-based properties tied to vertices and edges.
 * Pluggable underlying datastores, with several built-in datastores.
 [Postgresql is available separately](https://github.com/indradb/postgres).
 * Written in rust!
 High performance, no GC pauses, and a higher degree of safety.